popphp/pop-validator/README.md

 With that, a level of strictness can be set to enforce whether or not all the validations have to pass or just some of them.

-**Lazy-loading vs eager-loading**

-If the validators are added to the set validator using the `add*` methods will store the validator configuration and not create the validator objects until the validator set is evaluated (lazy-loading.)
-Using the `load*` methods, actual validator objects will be stored in the instance of the validator set object (eager-loading.)

 ```php
 $set = new Pop\Validator\ValidatorSet();
 $set->addValidators(['username' => ['AlphaNumeric' => null, 'LengthGte' => 8]]);